All Episodes

 Right on.

-But I think we need to do like a deep dive, three or four hour discussion.
+We could probably talk for another two hours on all of these issues, but I think we need to do like a deep dive, three or four hour discussion.

-These points about, you know, Democrats basically making the argument that Trump is gearing up to rig the election using Dominion is is why they're saying it.
+These points about, you know, Democrats basically making the argument that Trump is gearing up to rig the election using Dominion is why they're saying it.

-It's funny because they said you can't.
+And it's funny because they said you can't.

 Now they fear you can.

-And it's not everybody when I say they, it's a handful of liberals I see on X. But maybe.
+And it's not everybody when I say they, it's a handful of liberals I see on X.

 Maybe.

-We're gonna wait and see.
+We're going to wait and see.

 I suppose smash the like button, share the show.